droxit/roxcomposer/doc/rest.md

 #### dump

-Retrieve a dump of the running services and defined pipelines
+Retrieve a dump of the running services and defined pipelines as dump.json file in <MOSAIC_HOME>

 ```command-line
 dump